For many people, becoming a digital nomad is a dream come true.

 And if you are just traveling, this is all part of the fun.
-But if you are trying to get a business going while traveling or have to keep your clients or employer happy, this can get very frustrating and it reduces the time you have to actually get work done.
+But if you are trying to get a business going while traveling or you have to keep your clients or employer happy, this can get very frustrating.
+And it reduces the time you have to actually get work done.

 I know, it seems whiny to complain about stress as a digital nomad.
 After all, to the outside world you seem to be living the dream!
 What could be more relaxing than a permanent vacation?

 But as much as you might once have wanted to move away from routine, there are good sides to routine.
 Routine helps you to navigate day-to-day life without any mental effort and allows you to focus on being productive.

 Another challenge of the location independent lifestyle is not having a physical work environment.

 It sounds cool to take your laptop to a coffee shop to get some work done, and you might enjoy it a lot.
 But if, like me, you have seen the inside of dozens of coffee shops all over the world, you have probably also reached the stage where you will have to admit it isn’t always the most efficient way to get your work done.

 It can be difficult to focus when the cafe gets crowded, the internet can suddenly stop working, the cafe might close while your work was finally flowing… And don’t get me started on bad chairs and backaches!